echerif18/HyspectraSSL/README.md

 # 🌱 GreenHyperSpectra: A Multi-Source Hyperspectral Dataset for Global Vegetation Trait Prediction

-This repository provides training scripts and baseline experiments for semi- and self-supervised learning on hyperspectral reflectance data described in this paper (link TBD).
+This repository provides training scripts and baseline experiments for semi- and self-supervised learning on hyperspectral reflectance data described in this [paper](https://arxiv.org/abs/2507.06806).
 Implemented methods include:

 - Masked Autoencoders (MAE)
 - Generative Adversarial Networks (SR-GAN)